testdouble/intro-to-node/ex3/sockets-part1.md

 Hints
 -----

+- npm init will create a default npm project and structure.
+- Dependencies can be added by using *npm install express --save*
 - Get a socket connect working from client to server.
 - Get a socket disconnect working from client to server.
 - Get a value passed from client to server with a custom emit.